MakeSchool-Tutorials/web-7-react-redux-tetris-app/P13-Connect-Controls/content.md

   }
 ```

 Still no visual changes yet, we still have a couple more components to connect up.
 Make sure everything still loads correctly in the browser!
+Our Controls now **uses Redux/Flux to manage application state!**

 # Now Commit